 Advertising your video on Facebook means paying a relatively small amount to increase your video’s exposure, spreading your brand’s awareness and engagement to your exact target audience.
 Facebook facilitates this all through their intuitive ads platform, which helps you set up your campaign, pick your video placement, and launch your ads in a matter of minutes.

-Today, we’re breaking down exactly how to do just that, with a step-by-step outline you can use anytime to launch your Facebook video ad campaign.
+Today, we’re breaking down exactly how to do just that, helping you set up your video advertising and distribution with a step-by-step outline you can use anytime to launch your Facebook video ad campaign.

 Let’s get started!